xlaurahu/CorrDiffSCIL/troubleshoot.md

   -n <NAMESPACE>
 ```

-Now, change the api key value in your YAML file and try deploying the NIM in your terminal again.
+Now, replace the api key value in your YAML file, and try deploying the NIM in your terminal again.